Parma in Cuyahoga County, Ohio — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Charity & Public Work • Fraternal or Sororal Organizations • Settlements & Settlers • War, World I • War, World II.
 In addition, it is included in the Ohio Historical Society / The Ohio History Connection series list.
 A significant historical year for this entry is 1924.

 Location.
 41° 21.175′ N, 81° 45.322′ W. Marker is in Parma, Ohio, in Cuyahoga County.
-Marker can be reached from the intersection of York Road and Barron Drive.
+It can be reached from the intersection of York Road and Barron Drive.
 In the parking lot of the German Central Organization.
 Touch for map.
 Marker is at or near this postal address: 7863 York Rd, Cleveland OH 44130, United States of America.
 Touch for directions.

-Photographed By Lora Szloh, November 8, 2009
+Photographed by Lora Szloh, November 8, 2009

 2. September 26, 1965